I have artists, composers, and technical folks ask me this every day. And the cool part of doing what I do is, I get to help them down that very road.

 To be honest, I speak with many folks, and help many folks, who just woke up and decided it was time to get moving on this creative craft they love.
 They wondered why they had been waiting so long to get serious, and "gosh darn it to heck", it’s time to get to it!
 (Editors Note: We at Creative Soul don't approve of such language, but you can see the emotion it evokes in people.)

 Sometimes just telling someone, whether it’s a friend, spouse, pastor, or producer you are ready to get to work is the best first move.
 It is a declaration of intention.
-Except instead of taking your talents to South Beach, or declaring your candidacy for public office, you are officially saying “I am going to do this creative thing I have known forever I need to do.”
+Except instead of taking your talents to South Beach, going back home to Cleveland, or declaring your candidacy for public office, you are officially saying “I am going to do this creative thing I have known forever I need to do.”
 It’s mentally and sometimes spiritually fulfilling.

 Step Two.
 Visualize Where You Want to Be